-[You must be registered and logged in to see this image.]
 From a meeting with Trump and Kazemi at the White House

 The newspaper adds that Al-Kazemi was an interesting new face in the region, as he was the head of intelligence and then became interim prime minister in May, after months of anti-corruption protests by Iraqi youths that paralyzed the country.
 Al-Kazemi has courageously taken an independent path, distanced himself a little from Iran and joined a protest movement, as in Lebanon, that wants to eliminate corrupt political warlords.

 “We don't need American combat forces in Iraq,” Al-Kazemi said, now that ISIS is defeated.
 "We need American forces that focus on training and capacity building."
 He added that former Iraqi leaders were "shy" about recognizing military support from the United States, "We believe that this relationship is not a cause for embarrassment," adding, "It is something we should be proud of."